MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ### Acting as a delegated administrator

-As a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] reselling partner, you have administrator access to your customers' Office 365 tenant and their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration Center.
-You can also log into their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as a *delegated administrator* if you want to reproduce errors, for example.

-To act as the delegated administrator, you must have the **Global Administrator** role in the customer's Azure AD tenant, and the Admin Agent group must be assigned to that role.
+As [!INCLUDE[prodshort](../developer/includes/prodshort.md)] reselling partner, you can set up your employees to work in Partner Center.
+There are two security groups, Admin Agents and Helpdesk Agents, in the partner's Azure AD tenant that are used for *delegated administration*.
+When a customer grants delegated administration privilege to a partner:
+- The Admin Agent group is assigned to the Global Administrator role in the customer's Azure AD tenant.
+- The Helpdesk Agent group is assigned to the Helpdesk Administrator role in the customer's Azure AD tenant.
+Based on the roles assigned, members of both groups can sign in to the customer's Azure AD tenant, O365 services, [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], and [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenants using their partner credentials and administrator on behalf of the customer.
 For more information, see [Delegated admin privileges in Azure AD](/partner-center/customers_revoke_admin_privileges#delegated-admin-privileges-in-azure-ad).

+As a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] reselling partner, you can also log into their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as a *delegated administrator* if you want to reproduce errors, for example.

-The Business Central Administration Center is a powerful tool for you to manage your customers' tenants.
+For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].
+The [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] is a powerful tool for you to manage your customers' tenants.
 From the administration center, you can manage upgrades and access the tenants as the delegated administrator.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).

 #### Restricted access to Business Central as delegated administrator

-When you sign in to your customers' [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as the delegated administrator from the administration center, you have access to all areas of their [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+When you sign in to your customers' [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as the delegated administrator from the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], you have access to all areas of their [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 However, because you are not registered as a regular user, there are certain tasks that you cannot do.

 The following tasks are not available to the delegated administrator: